dkarthe/webjeda-blog/_posts/2016-01-22-how-to-add-facebook-like-button-to-jekyll.md

 ---
 title: How to add facebook like button to Jekyll blog.
 desc: Adding facebook button on a Jekyll blog site is different compared to HTML sites.
 This is because Jekyll blogs have an advantage of including html files which are inside _includes folder.
 We are taking advantage of this option!
-keywords: facebook like button github pages, like button to jekyll blog
+keywords: facebook like button github pages, like button to Jekyll blog
 author: sharathdt
 pulish: true
 tags: Jekyll SEO